 Recycled materials consist mainly of building materials (more than 98%).
 The high figures for 2014 and especially 2015 are due to the dismantling of the St. Elisabeth hospital.
 The main infrastructure for solid waste is the 45-hectare sanitary landfill at Malpais.
 It has a remaining estimated lifetime until 2026.

-The amount of total waste collected per capita per day is 3.0 kg.
-For 2017 this is 1080 kg/capita, which is very high and three times compared to the amount in Latin America and the Caribbean22 and more or less twice the amount compared to cities in developed countries like Rotterdam and Athens23.
+The amount of total waste collected per capita per day is 3.4 kg.
+For 2018 this is 1230 kg/capita, which is very high and three times compared to the amount in Latin America and the Caribbean.22